abhi07070/NodeJs_Quiz_App/readme.md

 2. Install dependencies using `npm install`.
 3. Start the server using `node index.js`.
 4. Open `http://localhost:3100` in your web browser to access the quiz.
-5. Go to the `index.html` file and initiate this file to display questions on the browsers
+5. Go to the `index.html` file and initiate this file to display questions on the browser

 ## How to Play